 Students in this course are held accountable to all policies and procedures outlined in the Texarkana College Student Catalog/Handbook.

-NOTE : The above guidelines are subject to amend the semester.
-Students will be notified if any change Revised 01/16/2015 I , , have read and understand the policies and proce dures outlined in the course syllabus for Composition I -1301 f For Spring 2015 Signature Date
+NOTE: The above guidelines are subject to amendment by the instructor at any point during the semester.
+Students will be notified if any changes occur.

-Student Information
+Revised 01/16/2015